feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 248 Soey a piece of land in the backyard of the nearby military camp.
 Lim could store there the goods and supplies he needed for military use.
 Another option was an empty lot next to a Chinese shop in Solitude Street, which could be rented by Lim for 15 guilders a month.
 However, they were unable to obtain official consent for the transaction from the Assistant-Resident of Meester-Cornelis.
 Lim Kim Soey came back to Oey Ek Kiam, inquiring about the lot in the military camp, saying that he had already approached the Military Commissioner who had agreed to rent it if the local authorities in Meester-Cornelis had no objection.
 Again the Assistant-Resident would not give consent.
 According to a spokesman from his office, the Assistant-Resident mentioned a plot near a corn field for which consent would be given.
 After checking this plot, Lim Kim Soey decided to rent an empty lot near the river, next to the brick field, and this was agreed by the Assistant-Resident.
 But Oey Ek Kiam could not let the plot as it was used for his own storage.
 Moreover, his family often went to the brick field, and it would cause them inconvenience, particularly the female members, as this nearby plot would be used as a military warehouse and there would therefore be many soldiers in the area.
 Oey Ek Kiam did not object to letting the empty lot near the corn field; this was not accepted by the AssistantResident.
 Another plot was also rejected.

 On 9 December 1892 Oey Ek Kiam was called to meet the Assistant-Resident at his office.
 The Dutch official reprimanded Oey by asking, "do you not want to give your plot to be rented?"
 Oey Ek Kiam said that he did, but that he, the Assistant-Resident, had rejected every location and would not give his official consent.
 As a row became inevitable, the Assistant-Resident furiously scolded Oey Ek Kiam, warning him that the Chinese captain was under his command.
 Oey Ek Kiam indignantly answered that he knew he was under the command of the Dutch Assistant-Resident.
-But since the Assistant-Resident then accused him of being uncooperative, Oey Ek Kiam answered, "Apa saja mesti toetoep moeloet saja tida boleh menja'oet?" [should | shut my mouth and may
+But since the Assistant-Resident then accused him of being uncooperative, Oey Ek Kiam answered, "Apa saja mesti toetoep moeloet saja tida boleh menja'oet?" [should I shut my mouth and may

 249 not answer you?]
-He added that if the Assistant-Resident so disliked him, he would apply to be released from his position as Chinese captain, so that "....tida oesa Kandjeng Toean bikin begitoe mara sama saja seperti satoe koelie...."159 (you will not need to be so furious with me as if | was a servant.]
+He added that if the Assistant-Resident so disliked him, he would apply to be released from his position as Chinese captain, so that "....tida oesa Kandjeng Toean bikin begitoe mara sama saja seperti satoe koelie...."159 (you will not need to be so furious with me as if I was a servant.]

 It goes without saying that this row became a major talking point among Dutch officials.
 To the Advisor for Chinese Affairs, Oey Ek Kiam's attitude was quite understandable, since in an official relationship in which a Chinese officer was subordinate to a Dutch official it would be foolish for the Chinese to rebuke his superior.160 Oey Ek Kiam highly valued his self-esteem, and his response would not have been so indignant had he not been provoked.
 On examining the one-sided report made by the Chinese captain (the Dutch Assistant-Resident did not care to elaborate) the Advisor for Chinese Affairs saw that it would be difficult to achieve an acceptable outcome.161 In the meantime, the Assistant-Resident continued to defend what he had said in an earlier report to his Superior, the Resident of Batavia, that the Chinese captain had answered him in a high-pitched voice, shouting and using ugly expressions.162